openstack/keystone-specs/api/v3/identity-api-v3.rst

 - Addition of ``type`` optional attribute to list credentials.
 - Addition of ``region_id`` optional attribute to list endpoints.
+- Addition of ``is_domain`` optional attribute to projects.
+Setting this currently has no effect, it is reserved for future use.

 What's New in Version 3.4
 -------------------------